Natural Beeswax for Healing Balms and Candles

-Our Natural Beeswax comes straight from the beekeeper and Mr Bee.
+Our Natural Beeswax 500g comes straight from the beekeeper and Mr Bee.
 It is not bleached, with no added chemicals.
-The beeswax has a strong honey fragrance.
-Supplied in 500g blocks.
+Supplied in blocks of 500g.
+Please note : because this product is natural and untreated, it may contain bee propolis.

 How to Use Natural Beeswax